scholzj/strimzi-api-examples/README.md

 ## Cruise Control examples

-* `CreateRebalance`: Triggers and approves cluster rebalance using Cruise Control and the `KafkaRebalance` custom resource
+* `Rebalance`: Triggers and approves cluster rebalance using Cruise Control and the `KafkaRebalance` custom resource.
+Once the rebalance is complete, it deletes it.
-* `DeleteRebalance`: Deletes the `KafkaRebalance` resource after a rebalance